-RECOMMENDED ACTION: "that, upon the recommendation of the Superintendent of Schools, the Board of Education approve the substitute support services personnel (exempt, labor and non-competitive) as follows":
+Upon the recommendation of the Superintendent of Schools, a MOTION was made by Ms. Wottawa, seconded by Mr. Falco, and approved unanimously (5-0) to approve the substitute support services personnel (exempt, labor and non-competitive) as follows":

 Name Service Begins

 Aide

 Winter, Janis 11/29/18